-New Zealanders enjoy a huge range of sporting activities - the NZSport site lists everything from Aikido to Zen Do Kai!
-Check their site to see what’s available in your area, and how you can get involved.
+New Zealanders enjoy a huge range of sporting activities - the Sport New Zealand website lists everything from Aikido to Zen Do Kai!
+Check the site to see what’s available in your area and how you can get involved.

 Joining a club or team is a great way to meet people.
 Have a look at the CINCH online community directory of clubs, community organisations and continuing education course providers in the greater Christchurch area.